 Preparing for your newborn session can be stressful and my job is to help lessen stress, not add to it.
-Chances are, if you’re a new parent, you’re sleep deprived and nervous about handing over your baby to a stranger.
-That’s why I work hard to ensure baby’s safety, and your peace of mind!
+Chances are if you’re a new parent, you’re sleep-deprived and nervous about handing over your baby to a stranger.
+That’s why I work hard to ensure the baby’s safety and your peace of mind!
 So, I have provided this “how to prepare” for you!

 The most important thing for preparing for your newborn session is to make sure the baby is “well-fed” RIGHT before you come.
 Even if it is not the normal time to feed, I need a sleepy, well-fed baby when you arrive.
 So, just be prepared for an unusual feeding schedule the day of the session.
 Trust me, it will be just fine.

 I provide all the necessary outfits, wraps, hats, headbands, props for the session.
 I don’t need you to bring anything.
 My outfits are custom-made to fit your precious little one and are so adorable!
 IF you have something you would like to incorporate into the session, I do ask that you let me know ahead of time, so that I know how to plan it into the session.
 I do have a workflow that makes the session easy for everyone and all the transitions as smooth as possible.

 I prefer to schedule all my newborn sessions in the morning.
 I have found, along with a lot of professional photographers that I have mentored with been close friends with, that morning times are much better.
 Typically, the baby sleeps better because they have been up a lot during the night and sleep during the day.
 There are exceptions, but I do my best to schedule in the morning and during the weekday.

 - Bring a well-fed baby and sleepy baby!